 The annual nature of the system

-The tax year runs from 6 April in one year until 5 April in the next year.
-To start with the award is based on existing circumstances in the current year (for example, working hours or the number of children a claimant has responsibility for) but using income from the previous tax year.
+The tax year ran from 6 April in one year until 5 April in the next year.
+To start with the award was based on existing circumstances in the current year - the year of claim (for example, working hours or the number of children a claimant has responsibility for) but using income from the previous tax year.

-It is possible in certain circumstances to have the award changed and based on a current year estimate if the claimant anticipates their income will be less than the previous year.
-However, it is possible for an overpayment to occur if the estimate turns out to be too low.
-See our section understanding the disregard for an explanation of how this occurs.
+It was possible in certain circumstances to have the award changed and based on a current year estimate if the claimant anticipated their income would be less than the previous year.
+However, it was possible for an overpayment to occur if the estimate turned out to be too low.
+See our section understanding the disregard for an explanation of how this occured.

-After the current tax year has ended, when income and circumstances and any changes during the year are known in full, HMRC then consider any adjustments.
-This adjustment process can, but does not always, throw up underpayments or overpayments.
-This annual design means that overpayments can, and do, occur without fault by HMRC or the claimant.
+After the current tax year ended, when income and circumstances and any changes during the year were known in full, HMRC then considered any adjustments.
+This adjustment process could, but did not always, throw up underpayments or overpayments.
+This annual design meant that overpayments could, and did, occur without fault by HMRC or the claimant.

-It is also difficult to ascertain from an award notice whether or not there is an overpayment.
-Generally it is shown in Part 3 of the award notice as shown in the example below -
+It was also difficult to ascertain from an award notice whether or not there was an overpayment.
+Generally it was shown in Part 3 of the award notice as shown in the example below -

 What are overpayments?